BensonLiao/BensonLiao.github.io/index.md

 **Type definition:**

 - **NLP: Natural Language Processing**
-- **data-visualization: make data visualize and interactable through web**
+- **data-visualization: make data visualizable and interactable on web**
 - **LINE-bot: front-end or back-end app for LINE bot**
 - **other: web apps for faculty, side project or practice**